 To properly score projects as objectively as possible a mechanism was designed to assist with the process.
-The tool provides a set of 14 different elements against which projects are individually evaluated.
-Those elements were then grouped into 3 sections to evaluate the benefits, assess the potential impacts, and determine the extent to which a proposed project would meet District policy priorities.
+The tool provides a set of 8 different elements against which projects are individually evaluated.
+Those elements help to evaluate the benefits, assess the potential impacts, and determine the extent to which a proposed project would meet District policy priorities.

 The scoring criteria for each element was then assigned a weight to ensure that any proposed project received a fair and unbiased score when compared to other projects.
-In other words, the element weighting "level-sets" projects on the same scale to ensure that a well-defined, proposed new school project receives a similar score to a project to replace HVAC systems in 3 libraries, or a project to upgrade IT software.
+In other words, the element weighting "level-sets" projects on the same scale to ensure that a well-defined, proposed new school project receives a similar score to a project to replace an HVAC system in a library, or a project to upgrade IT software.
 Thus, a project that maximizes benefits, provides positive impacts to the District, and aligns with priorities, would receive a score of 100 points, regardless of the nature of the project or the asset being acquired.

-Actual project scoring is done by the CBT and is simply a matter of assigning each element that the project impacts a score from 1-5.
+Actual project scoring is done by the IRB and is simply a matter of assigning each element that the project impacts a score from 1 to 5.
 A score of 1 represents that the project only impacts that element minimally, while a score of 5 means the project impacts that element significantly.
 We have also added a set of more objective criteria to the potential scores to ensure a more common and consistent interpretation of the criteria across projects.

 The weighting factors are then automatically applied to the CBT given score in the CARSS application.
-There is also a set of 12 additional sub-elements that are key priorities.
-Any project that meets one of those receives a bonus of 5 additional points.
+There is also a set of 10 sub-elements that are key priorities.
+Any project that meets one of those receives bonus points.
 The scores from the facility and IT boards are added, as is the 'project importance' score by the Mayor's budget team.
 The scores in each section are then totaled to determine the overall project score.
 The scoring is initially performed by the Capital Budget Team members and is then reviewed several times to ensure consistency across all proposed projects and District priorities.
 These scores thus provide the basis for the ranking done in CARSS to determine the priority order of all projects proposed.

-The detailed scoring criteria used for all capital projects can be seen on the following charts.
+The following table (Table 1) presents the detailed scoring criteria used for all capital projects with an exemplary total score.